 - Host two open house events on the Training Ship Patriot State II, including one in Boston during Sea Term 2024.

 - Begin fund raising for the upgrade to the Clear Harbors Athletic Center with a goal of raising $15M in two years.

 - Boat Donations will continue to work with IT to develop branded online auction processes and more fully integrate new boat donors into outreach and events.

 Provide effective technology and library services and support to the Academy community which enables and enhances the academic, research, and administrative functions of the Academy.

 In order to be effective, the Technology and Library Services (TLS) division must maintain existing computer systems while steadily expanding into new areas of technology.
 The TLS division must position itself to deliver high quality systems and services by providing a computing infrastructure that is standardized, easily managed, and accommodates new technologies and protocols.
 The TLS division must offer technology and library systems and services that provide tangible value to the Academy community.

 The TLS division will adhere to the following principles:

 - Provide service excellence and technical innovation;

-- Provide reliable and secure access to information and technology;
+- Provide effortless, reliable and secure access to information, data and knowledge;

-- Enhance the teaching and learning process with the use of technology;
+- Support faculty and enhance the teaching and learning process with the use of technology;

 - Ensure TLS staff expertise and professionalism;